 Note that minor variations in product design do not necessarily require additional effort.
 In some cases, it may be reasonable to use the factors/formulas for a different product form (e.g., for a roll-up GMDB near or beyond the maximum reset age or amount, the ROP GMDB factors/formulas shall be used, possibly adjusting the guaranteed value to reflect further resets, if any).
 In other cases, the reserves may be based on two different guarantee definitions and the results interpolated to obtain an appropriate value for the given contract/cell.
 Likewise, it may be possible to adjust the Alternative Methodology results for certain risk transfer arrangements without significant additional work (e.g., quota-share reinsurance without caps, floors or sliding scales would normally be reflected by a simple pro-rata adjustment to the “gross” GC results).

-However, if the contract design is sufficiently different from those provided and/or the risk mitigation strategy is nonlinear in its impact on the CTE amount, and there is no practical or obvious way to obtain a good result from the prescribed factors/formulas, any adjustments or approximations must be supported using stochastic modeling.
+However, if the contract design is sufficiently different from those provided and/or the risk mitigation strategy is nonlinear in its impact on the reserve, and there is no practical or obvious way to obtain a good result from the prescribed factors/formulas, any adjustments or approximations must be supported using stochastic modeling.
 Notably this modeling need not be performed on the whole portfolio, but can be undertaken on an appropriate set of representative policies.

 8. Adjusting F and G for Product Design Variations